How to Become a Respiratory Therapist: A Comprehensive Guide

 • Cardiopulmonary Pathology

-These courses provide essential knowledge for your future practice.
+These courses are essential for your future practice.

 Coursework in respiratory therapy